tisfeng/Raycast-Easydict/README.md

 - [x] Support automatic playback of word pronunciation, which can be turned on in Settings.
 Use `Cmd + S` to play the pronunciation of words manually.
 - [x] Support Youdao Text to Speech(TTS).
 - [x] Support to sort translation results manually.
-- [x] Support **MacOS system translation**. (_Note: this feature needs to install an apple translate shortcut on you mac, please see [Wiki](https://github.com/tisfeng/Raycast-Easydict/wiki/如何在-Easydict-中使用-macOS-🍎-系统翻译？) for more details_)
+- [x] Support **MacOS system translation**. (_Note: this feature needs to install an apple translate shortcut on you mac, please see [How to use macOS 🍎 system translation in Easydict?](https://github.com/tisfeng/Raycast-Easydict/wiki/How-to-use--macOS-%F0%9F%8D%8E-system-translation-in-Easydict%3F) for more details_)
 - [x] Support DeepL, Baidu, Tencent, Youdao and Caiyun translation API.
 - [x] Support 22 translation languages.